Arsalan Iftikhar

-Arsalan Iftikhar (born September 1, 1977) is an American human rights lawyer, global media commentator and author of the book SCAPEGOATS: How Islamophobia Helps Our Enemies & Threatens Our Freedoms which President Jimmy Carter called “an important book that shows Islamophobia must be addressed urgently.”
+Arsalan Iftikhar (born September 1, 1977) is an American human rights lawyer, global media commentator and author of the books including Fear of a Muslim Planet: Global Islamophobia in the New World Order and SCAPEGOATS: How Islamophobia Helps Our Enemies & Threatens Our Freedoms which former US President Jimmy Carter called “an important book that shows Islamophobia must be addressed urgently.”

-Arsalan is founder of TheMuslimGuy.com and serves as senior editor for The Islamic Monthly magazine.
-He has also served as a faculty member at Georgetown University’s Edmund A. Walsh School of Foreign Service where he wrote about Islamophobia as a Senior Fellow for The Bridge Initiative.
+Arsalan is founder of TheMuslimGuy.com and longtime senior editor for The Islamic Monthly magazine.
+For five years, Arsalan served as research faculty member at Georgetown University’s Edmund A. Walsh School of Foreign Service where he wrote about Islamophobia as a Senior Fellow for The Bridge Initiative.
 Iftikhar is also a national advisory board member for the John C. Danforth Center for Religion & Politics at Washington University in St. Louis.
 He has also been an adjunct professor of religious studies at DePaul University and is a member of the Asian American Journalists Association (AAJA) and Reporters Without Borders.

-He also won the 2013 Distinguished Young Alumni Award from Washington University School of Law.
+CNN also named one of Arsalan’s opinion editorials as one of the top “100 CNN Op-Eds That Tell The Story of the 2010s” decade and he also won the 2013 Distinguished Young Alumni Award from Washington University School of Law.